ugorji/go/FAQ.md

   *YMMV*.
 - These values were got from building the test binary that gives > 90% code coverage, and running `go tool nm` on it to see how much space these library symbols took.
+  We consider that your use will touch much less of the library and you can be sure that it will add less than 1MB to your binary.

 ## Resolving Module Issues